-Michael Jordan donates $10 million to Make-A-Wish Foundation, the charity's largest ever
+Michael Jordan donates $10 million to Make-A-Wish Foundation, the charity's largest donation ever

 Jordan made the donation of his 60th birthday